Change the Status Quo of Style With a Career in Fashion Design and Merchandising

 How to Prepare for Success

 Successful fashion design and merchandising majors should have strong skills in tailoring, aesthetics, and business.
-This major requires a wide variety of seemingly disparate skills balanced with a keen eye and thoughtful understanding.
+This major requires a wide variety of seemingly disparate skills balanced with a keen eye.
 It also promises a robust education and promising career in the world of fashion.

 UNCF Schools to Consider